Taxation of international executives

 A resident is defined as an individual who is domiciled in Iceland or is staying in Iceland for a period exceeding 183 days during any 12-month period.

 As a general principle, any individual who stays in Iceland for 183 days or longer during any 12-month period is considered a resident from the date of arrival.
 Resident individuals are subject to unlimited tax liability in Iceland on all their income, wherever earned.
 The tax liability ends as soon as the individual leaves Iceland.
-However, former residents, on the grounds of domicile, remain subject to unlimited tax liability for three years after leaving the country unless they prove that they have become subject to taxation in another country.
+However, former residents, on the grounds of domicile, remain subject to unlimited tax liability for 3 years after leaving the country/territory unless they prove that they have become subject to taxation in another country/territory.

 Non-resident individuals staying temporarily in Iceland (for 183 days or less), who derive income from employment during their stay, are subject to national income tax on such income.
 They are allowed the same deductions for expenses as are residents.
 The annual personal tax credit may be applied in proportion.
 Non-resident individuals staying temporarily in Iceland are also subject to municipal income tax in the same manner as residents.
 Other non-resident individuals are subject to national income tax and the municipal income tax on their income from Iceland.